-A. Knowledge, Skills and Experience:
+• Knowledge, Skills and Experience:

-- Clinical expertise and experience aligning with palliative care - Excellent communication, interpersonal, facilitation and coaching skills - Experience in practice development and quality improvement strategies - Comprehensive knowledge informs understanding the NZ Health System including equity issues, professional leadership and emerging issues for the nursing profession - Note: for a CNS role intended to incorporate NCNZ authorisation in RN Prescribing in primary health and specialty teams, there is requirement for a minimum three years practice in the area they intend to prescribe (At least one year of the total practice must be in NZ or similar context)
+- Clinical expertise and experience aligning with Inpatient Rehabilitation - Excellent communication, interpersonal, facilitation and coaching skills - Experience in practice development and quality improvement strategies - Comprehensive knowledge informs understanding the NZ Health System including equity issues, professional leadership and emerging issues for the nursing profession

-B. Essential Professional Qualifications / Accreditations / Registrations:
+• Essential Professional Qualifications / Accreditations / Registrations:

 - Expert level in Professional Development Recognition Programme (PDRP) and committed to maintain Expert/Senior (CC) or Expert (HV) PDRP - Clinical Postgraduate Diploma is the required qualification however there is support to complete a Masters qualification.
 The prerequisite postgraduate clinical courses to undertake a RN prescribing practicum for NCNZ authorisation in RN prescribing in primary health and specialty teams, provide essential clinical knowledge for the CNS role.
-Note: Service and nursing leadership approval is required to undertake the RN prescribing practicum.

-C. Someone well-suited to the role will place a high value on the following:

-- Commitment to Te Tiriti o Waitangi - Living the District values - An enthusiasm and passion for ongoing nursing practice development - A strong patient care focus with strengths in sharing that information - High quality care for the patient and whānau with a strong equity focus - Ensuring that they follow through on their work to deliver on identified outcomes.
+Note: Service and nursing leadership approval is required to undertake the RN prescribing practicum. - Full NZ Driver's licence as the role works between Wellington and Kenepuru campuses - Someone well-suited to the role will place a high value on the following: - Commitment to Te Tiriti o Waitangi - Living the District values - An enthusiasm and passion for ongoing nursing practice development - A strong patient care focus with strengths in sharing that information - High quality care for the patient and whānau with a strong equity focus - Ensuring that they follow through on their work to deliver on identified outcomes.